Top 6 Payroll Providers Compared

 Frequently Asked Questions About Payroll Providers

-Who are the largest payroll providers in the US?
+Who are the leading payroll providers for different business sizes?

 What is the best payroll provider?

 The "best" payroll provider depends entirely on your business needs, size, and budget.
-For small businesses seeking simplicity and affordability, Gusto and QuickBooks Payroll typically rank highest in satisfaction surveys.
-Mid-sized companies often find Paychex or Paylocity provide the right balance of features and cost.
-Enterprise organizations with complex needs typically choose ADP, Workday, or UKG for their comprehensive capabilities and scalability.
+For small businesses seeking simplicity and affordability, OnPay and Patriot Software typically rank highest for value.
+For companies wanting integrated HR and payroll, BambooHR offers excellent user experience.
+Mid-sized companies often find Paychex or Rippling provide the right balance of features and scalability.
+For global businesses with international teams, Deel excels at multi-country compliance and contractor management.
 Consider factors like ease of use, customer support quality, integration capabilities, and specific feature needs when determining the best fit for your organization.

 How many payroll companies are there in the US?